xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (keith)  Add xSchedule event which fires when a controller becomes unreachable -- bug (keith)  Some fixes to value curves with divisors -- bug (keith)  Fixes to x/y shape position value curves
+   -- bug (dkulp)  The "skips" in the Marquee effect should be "clear", not black -- enh (keith)  Add xSchedule event which fires when a controller becomes unreachable -- bug (keith)  Some fixes to value curves with divisors -- bug (keith)  Fixes to x/y shape position value curves